 AC units cool the air by removing heat from the indoor air.
 A motorized fan pulls air from the room into the interior air handling unit.
 Refrigerant is then pumped from the exterior compressor coil to the interior evaporator coil, where it absorbs the heat from the air before pushing the cooled air back into the room.
 With central air, the interior air handler is usually located out of sight and the cooled air is distributed throughout the building through vents which are connected by a series of ductwork.
 Air handlers used in ductless split systems are typically hung high on the wall and provide cooled air for only the room that they are in (Fig. 1B).

-Importantly, use of window or split AC units do not increase ventilation in a space, which can be problematic when bioaerosol transmission or improving indoor air quality are concerns, especially in a shared space that has no source of ventilation.
-Risk of aerosol transmission can be mitigated and indoor air quality can be improved by increasing ventilation (i.e. bringing in a fresh source of air usually from outdoors) and decreasing occupancy in a space or removing the source of contaminants.
-Since space is limited, often we rely on ventilation as a means of control.
-In shared spaces with no ventilation, AC units should not be used when possible to decrease the risk of aerosol transmission.
-Although window AC units in “fan only” mode do bring a small amount of outdoor air into the space, the amount brought in is very minor due to the small opening on the backs of these units and does very little to alleviate aerosol transmission concerns.
+Importantly, use of window or split AC units do not increase ventilation in a space, which can be problematic when improving indoor air quality are concerns, especially in a shared space that has no source of ventilation.
+Indoor air quality can be improved by increasing ventilation (i.e. bringing in a fresh source of air usually from outdoors) and decreasing occupancy in a space or removing the source of contaminants.
+Although window AC units in “fan only” mode do bring a small amount of outdoor air into the space, the amount brought in is very minor due to the small opening on the backs of these units and does very little to provide fresh air.
 Split units are not capable of providing any fresh air and only recirculate.
-Opening up windows and allowing outside air to come in increases ventilation in a space, while running window or split AC units only recirculate indoor air and increases the risk of aerosol transmission in that space.
+Opening up windows and allowing outside air to come in increases ventilation in a space, while running window or split AC units only recirculate indoor air.

 If you have any questions about ventilation or indoor air quality, please contact EH&S at firstname.lastname@example.org.